-Chair: Commissioner Hilary Cooper, San Miguel County Vice Chair: Commissioner Scott James, Weld County CCI Staff: Eric Bergman

-HB21-1011, Multilingual Ballot Access for Voters

-Currently under federal law, counties with 10,000 or more voting age citizens (or 5 percent of their total population) who do not speak English very well are required to prepare an in-person minority language ballot and make it available to those voters.
+General Government Chair: Commissioner Hilary Cooper, San Miguel County Vice Chair: Commissioner Scott James, Weld County CCI Staff: Eric Bergman HB21-1011, Multilingual Ballot Access for Voters Currently under federal law, counties with 10,000 or more voting age citizens (or 5 percent of their total population) who do not speak English very well are required to prepare an in-person minority language ballot and make it available to those voters.
 There are currently four counties in Colorado that meet this federal standard: Conejos, Costilla, Denver and Saguache.
-HB 1011 would move this threshold down such that counties that have at least 2,000 citizens (or 2.5 percent of the total population) who speak a minority language would be required to prepare an in-person minority language ballot beginning in 2022 that would be available upon request at voting service centers.
-The bill does not provide any state financial assistance to counties to achieve this requirement.
-The bill would also require the Secretary of State (SOS) to 1) set-up a multilingual ballot hotline to help electors translate ballot language and 2) translate all state races and state ballot questions for the county clerks.

-According to the County Clerks Association, the new threshold in the bill would place this unfunded mandate on approximately 20 counties.
-The affected counties include Adams, Arapahoe, Boulder, Douglas, El Paso, Jefferson, Larimer, Pueblo, Weld, Alamosa, Bent, Crowley, Eagle, Fremont, Garfield, Lincoln, Montrose, Morgan, Phillips and Rio Grande.
-The fiscal note on the bill estimates that annual compliance with the mandates in the bill will cost \$46,000 for a small sized county, \$61,000 for a medium sized county and \$360,000 for a large county.
-While CCI supports ensuring access to the ballot for all citizens, the unfunded mandates in the bill are problematic.
+HB21-1011 moves this threshold down such that counties that have at least 2,000 citizens (or 2.5 percent of the total population) who speak a minority language would be required to prepare an in-person minority language ballot beginning in 2022 that would be available upon request at voting service centers.
+The bill does not provide any state financial assistance to counties to achieve this requirement, although it was amended to say that the state shall endeavor to reimburse counties for the costs of complying with this requirement.
+While the amendment stops short of guaranteeing full funding for the bill, CCI appreciates the sponsors' commitment to working with counties to address this funding issue in 2022.
+The bill also requires the Secretary of State to 1) set-up a multilingual ballot hotline to help electors translate ballot language and 2) translate all state races and state ballot questions for the county clerks.
+According to the County Clerks Association, the new threshold in the bill could place this mandate on approximately 20 counties.
+The counties that are expected to be impacted include: Adams, Alamosa, Arapahoe, Bent, Boulder, Crowley, Douglas, Eagle, El Paso, Fremont, Garfield, Jefferson, Larimer, Lincoln, Montrose, Morgan, Phillips, Pueblo, Rio Grande and Weld.
+The state will notify those counties who meet the threshold once they receive the new Census population numbers later this year.
+Position: Oppose Sponsors: Rep. Caravao, Sens.
+Gonzales and Moreno Status: Awaiting Governor's Signature HB21-1025, Non-substantive Emails and Open Meetings Law HB21-1025 exempts e-mails between county commissioners that concern scheduling and availability, forward information or concern responding to constituents from the requirements of Colorado's Open Meetings Law.
+Position: Support Sponsors: Rep. Arndt, Sen. Ginal Status: Signed by Governor